 Every Week Distribution

-On a weekly basis, we are currently distributing food to three open Food Days (Bolinas, Novato and San Rafael), and we also bring food to New Beginnings, Ritter Center, West Marin Community Resources and Food for Families in Bolinas.
-We are also serving six lower income housing complexes, and we are actively looking for additional food donors so we can restart our weekly deliveries to the other seventeen locations we have served in the past.
+On a weekly basis, we are currently distributing food to two open Food Days (Bolinas and San Rafael), and we also bring food to New Beginnings in Novato, Sparkpoint-Marin in San Rafael, and West Marin Community Resources in Pt.
+Reyes.
+In addition, We are serving nine lower income housing complexes, and we are actively looking for additional food donors so we can restart our weekly deliveries to the other fourteen locations we have served in the past.